Research proposal and confirmation of candidature

 University guidelines stipulate that a PhD will make 'a significant original contribution to knowledge and/or the application of knowledge within the field of study' and a Masters by research will make 'a contribution to knowledge and/or the application of knowledge within the field of study'.

-Divisions, institutes, schools and the Centre for Regional Engagement differ in their procedure for approving research proposals.
+The procedure for approving research proposals varies according to the division, institute, school or centre.
 Consult the academic regulations, your supervisor or your Research Degree Coordinator / Research Education Portfolio Leader for details.

 The following steps are typically involved in research proposal development and review:

-You and your supervisors complete a Research Induction Plan, outlining the negotiated timeframe for getting the research proposal approved, including lodgement of drafts and return of comments by the supervisor.
+Work with your supervisors to complete a Research Induction Plan (usually at the end of the first 2 weeks), outlining the negotiated timeframe for getting the research proposal approved, including lodgement of drafts and return of comments by the supervisor.

 If a timely research proposal cannot be lodged you must request permission to extend the timeframe - at least one month in advance and normally for a maximum of three months.

-A panel reviews the proposal and makes a determination that either:
+A panel reviews your proposal and makes a determination that either:

 - the proposal is accepted and the Statement of Agreement is appropriate for supporting the research project and timelines OR